Susmaster64/Grammar-Patcher-for-Companion-of-Darkness/README.md

 This program automatically applies proofreading fixes from the google sheets proofreading spreadsheet to the game's Ren'Py script (`script.rpy`).
 Everything is handled in the single `main.py` file.
 And the code is quite unpleasant to look at (read: HORRIBLE).
 But hey, it works...
 (Or atleast I think I haven't checked every line of the output but it looks ok?)
+## Known Issues:

+- Some changes, especially in the change suggestions column are not applied
+- Slow (Takes 3-4 minutes to patch once)
+- Menu or lable text *could* be incorrect (Not observed, but possible if two menu texts are on one line)
+- Output is verbose

 ## Features

 - Automatically creates an enviroment on runtime.